 5.1.
-New Feature: Cell-level ACLs
+Cell-level Access Control Lists (ACLs)

-HBase 0.98 introduces cell-level access control lists for HBase tables.
+Cell-level access control lists for HBase tables are supported in HBase 0.98 and later.

 This feature is a technical preview and considered under development.
 Do not use this feature in your production systems.
 If you have questions regarding this feature, contact support by logging a case on our Hortonworks Support Portal at https://support.hortonworks.com.